What do the hotel stars mean

 Turndown service in the evening

-When a hotel booking is made, breakfast is normally included in the hotel rate, and all other taxes are always incorporated in the hotel rates.
+When a hotel booking is made, breakfast is typically included in the hotel rate, and all other taxes are always incorporated in the hotel rates.

 1-star hotel